intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 template <cache_hint Hint> inline constexpr cache_hint_L3_key::value_t<Hint> cache_hint_L3;
 }
 ```
-Many of ESIMD functions have an optional argument `alignment`, `L1-cache-hint`, `L2-cache-hint`,
+Many ESIMD functions have an optional argument `alignment`, `L1-cache-hint`, `L2-cache-hint`,
 `L3-cache-hint`(reserved).
-The list may be extended in future.
+The list may be extended in the future.
 The properties may be added
 to the properties list in any order.
-See the example of using the properties below:
+See an example of using the properties below:
 ```C++
 using namespace sycl::ext::intel::esimd;